task123/schrodingerFD/README.md

 with the values to simulate, to both run the simulation, animate it and open the movie with quicktime player.
 The runSimAndAnimate.sh must first be given permission by running '$ chmod +x runSimAndAnimate.sh'.
 Example call: ./runSimAndAnimate.sh free1D.txt

 Likewise contSimAndAnimation.sh run a continuation of a previous simulation, animate it open the movie with quicktime player. contSimAndAnimation takes three input parameters; the name of the file with the values we simulate, number of interations and if output should be appendend to previous files as input.
+The runSimAndAnimate.sh must first be given permission by running '$ chmod +x runSimAndAnimate.sh'.
 Example call: ./contSimAndAnimate.sh free1D.txt 1000 1

 One can make new initial states and potentials in the 'Schrodinger.cpp' file found in 'sourceFilesSchrodingerFD'